AIPTU/NoDrops/README.md

 message: "&cYou can't drop your items here"

 items:
-  # List of items that can be dropped.
+  # List of items that can't be dropped.
   # If the item has meta, you can use the format "minecraft:id:meta".
   list:
     - "minecraft:oak_log"